elsaandreardz/data_analysis_2_feedback/README.md

 - Coefficient interpretation: 0.5/0.75 - **Evidence:** The PDF provides interpretations of key coefficients.
 For example: "if the gender remains constant, on average a one unit increase in education level correlates with a $116 increase in weekly earnings" and "at the same education level, on average, a female is expected to earn $289 less than a man (weekly)."
 For the log model: "a woman's earnings are 35.03% less than a man's" (though this should technically be approximately 35%, not exactly).
 The interpretations are generally correct but imprecise due to using sex (1,2) instead of a female dummy (0,1).
 The coefficient of -243 for sex should be interpreted as the change when moving from sex=1 to sex=2, not directly as the female-male difference.

-🔵 It seems the interpretation was made adequatley according to the comments, the error was the (1,2) vs (0,1), which had deduction on the grade on some bullets above.
+🔵 It seems the interpretation was made adequatley according to the comments, the error was the (1,2) vs (0,1), which had already been addressed wih a  deduction on the grade on some bullets above so we do not believe it should again be deducted here.
+Especially because our report did not use the numerical values of the gender variable but the terms associated with the values (the reader would not easily understand which gender is 0, 1, or 2) .

 - Statistical inference: 0.5/0.5 - **Evidence:** The student discusses R-squared values throughout: "r-squared value of 0.036, which is drastically low", "r-squared value of .238 which is too low to be considered significant", "r-squared value of .215".
 The PDF also references "the low r square values consistently demonstrated that sex and education level are insufficient variables to explain the majority of the observed variation."
 The regression outputs show p-values (P>|z|) = 0.000 for all coefficients, though this is not explicitly discussed in the report.